LouisBrunner/valgrind-macos/exp-drd/docs/README.txt

 multithreaded programs that use the POSIX threading library.
 Regular POSIX threads, detached threads, mutexes, condition variables, reader-writer locks, spinlocks, semaphores and barriers are supported.
+Client programs run under exp-drd typically run somewhere between 50 and 100 times slower than when executed natively.
+A notable exception is Firefox, which runs too slow to be usable.
+This is because of the huge number of mutex lock and unlock calls performed by Firefox.
+E.g. just starting and stopping Firefox 3 triggers 2.5 million pthread_mutex_lock() calls and the same number of pthread_mutex_unlock() calls.

 Programming with Threads